 Under California law, personal injury claims must be filed within a certain time frame, known as the statute of limitations.
 For wrongful deaths, the statute of limitations is two years from the date of death.
 If the case is not filed by that deadline, then the action may be barred entirely.

 While no amount of money can truly compensate for the loss of your loved one, filing a wrongful death claim can help you hold the person who caused their death accountable.
 At the same time, it can help to ease the financial stress that often accompanies a wrongful death.
+Considering an experienced wrongful death lawyer or law firm will be the best solution for you to get this done in a proper way.

 There are two categories of damages available in wrongful death claims, both of which are intended to compensate survivors for the losses that they have suffered.
 Taken together, economic and non-economic damages work to compensate survivors for the value of the financial and emotional support that they would have received if their loved one had lived.